 Following the examination, the chair, in the presence of the Dean's Representative, must inform the student of the outcome of the examination.
 The chair and the Dean's Representative both sign a Report of the Examining Committee indicating which of the above alternatives has been adopted.
-A copy of this statement is to be included in the student's file at the graduate program office, and a copy is given to the student.
-In addition, the Dissertation form for Doctoral Graduate Outcomes Assessments (see Appendix A) needs to be completed and submitted to the PhD program coordinator.
+A copy of this statement is to be included in the student's file with Graduate Student Services, and a copy is given to the student.
+In addition, the Dissertation form for Doctoral Graduate Outcomes Assessments (see Appendix A) needs to be completed and submitted to the PhD Program Coordinator.